GrammaticalFramework/gf-eclipse-plugin/README.markdown

 ### System requirements

 1. The plugin makes use of the newest GF features, and **requires the latest developer version of GF** to be installed on your system (instructions [here](http://www.grammaticalframework.org/download/index.html)).
+_Specifically, you need a version of GF which supports the "--tags" flag, added in November 2011._
 1. Paths to GF must be set within the plugin (see below).
 This means:
     - you don't necessarily need to have GF in your `PATH` environment variable
     - you can use a separate GF installation for GFEP if you wish